 1. Keep Connected with Other People in Recovery.

 Whether you’re new to recovery or you have time under your belt, you can never have too many people supporting you in your health and sobriety.
-12-step programs, meetings, support groups, even online chats and forums are a great way to keep connected with other people in recovery.
+12-step programs, meetings, support groups, even online chats, and forums are great ways to keep connected with other people in recovery.
 Having a support system like this can be invaluable to sobriety: they understand what you’re going through and can help you with tough situations.
 You don’t need to do this alone!

 2. No Need to Connect with Old Faces and Places.

 It’s likely there are several places you associate with being drunk or high.
 Just as it’s important to have new, sober friends who share your journey in recovery, it’s wise not to get back with any people you used or drank with – or go to the places you did it.
 Are your intentions really just to “swing by and say hi”?
 Be honest with yourself and your motives.
 If you’re just hoping to “test” yourself – it’s not worth the test.
 It’s OK to decline invitations if you’re uncomfortable or unsure of the event or situation.

 3. But if You Have to Go… Bring a Sober Friend.